abpframework/abp/docs/en/framework/ui/mvc-razor-pages/theming.md

 ![basic-theme-application-layout-parts](../../../images/basic-theme-application-layout-parts.png)

 The application code and the modules can only show contents in the Page Content part.
-If they need to change the other parts (to add a menu item, to add a toolbar item, to change the application name in the branding area...) they should use the ABP Framework APIs.
+If they need to change the other parts (to add a menu item, to add a toolbar item, to change the application name in the branding area...) they should use the ABP APIs.

-The following sections explain the fundamental parts pre-defined by the ABP Framework and can be implemented by the themes.
+The following sections explain the fundamental parts pre-defined by the ABP and can be implemented by the themes.

 > It is a good practice to split the layout into components/partials, so the final application can override them partially for customization purpose.